MX Lookup

 At the end of 2020, there were almost 4.66 billion internet users in the world.
 The majority of them are connected to the internet 24/7 through their digital devices.

 Currently, there are almost 2 billion websites on the internet.
 When we enter any URL in our browser search bar, we instantly land on that specific URL.
-From the total number of internet users and websites, you can easily judge the number of internet searches done on internet daily.
+From the total number of internet users and websites, you can easily judge the number of internet searches done on the internet daily.

 However, no one can get the correct numbers about DNS queries, but that would be in trillions.